-A team which had been hit with match-fixing, a nation with head held low and amidst all, the game which is pious to many stood ravaged.
+Sourav Ganguly was the leader India needed in the early 2000s.
+A team which had been hit with match-fixing, a nation with head held low, and amidst all, the game which is pious to many stood ravaged.
 Stepping in as a man possessed, and taking issues head-on, Sourav Ganguly not only revamped the entire team but instilled a sense of pride in the way we watched cricket.

 He transformed a bunch of highly talented individuals from meek personalities to combative egos who were no longer afraid to take on the world.
 The Indian cricket team was now known as Team India, and the journey towards glory thus began.

-As the 'Bengal Tiger' turns 44, we take a look at the top 5 captaincy decisions taken by Dada over his career.
+We take a look at the top 5 captaincy decisions taken by Sourav Ganguly over his career.

 The third Test during the 2002 tour to England was held at Leeds, Headingley which is known everywhere for its grey clouds and green tracks, conditions which are alien to the Indian team.

-The duo of Harbhajan and Kumble also picked up 3 wickets in the first innings, and Dada's prophetic decision stood vindicated.
+The duo of Harbhajan and Kumble also picked up three wickets in the first innings, and Dada's prophetic decision stood vindicated.

-The dashing Delhi batsman, Virender Sehwag made his debut for India as a middle-order batsman and scored a sterling 105 against South Africa.
-However, Ganguly saw him as a match-winner right from the outset and prompted him to open for India in Test Matches.
+The dashing Delhi batsman Virender Sehwag made his debut for India as a middle-order batsman and scored a sterling 105 against South Africa.
+However, Sourav Ganguly saw him as a match-winner right from the outset and prompted him to open for India in Test Matches.